 Are you not being able to access the internet using the Ethernet cable?
 Then there can be quite a lot of reasons behind the problem.
-Maybe your PC doesn’t recognize the Ethernet connection, maybe you are using incorrect network configuration, or your PC is using outdated network drivers.
-However, no matter what the issue, let me go ahead and guide you on how you can fix the Ethernet connection in Windows 10.
+Maybe your PC doesn’t recognize the Ethernet connection, you are using incorrect network configuration, or you are using outdated network drivers.
+However, no matter the issue, let me go ahead and guide you on how you can fix the Ethernet connection in Windows 10.

 Preliminary Checks for Ethernet Connection Issues

-Before you go ahead and start fixing the issue, you can try certain quick fixes.
+Before you go ahead and start fixing the issue, you can try specific quick fixes.
 Please check on some of the basic things.

 - Make sure that the Ethernet cable you are using is not damaged.